 It may come as a surprise to know that there is no legal definition of a volunteer, nor is there a law that defines the rights of volunteers.
-As such, volunteers aren’t protected against unfair dismissal or discriminatory practice and they don’t have the same rights to leave as paid employees.
+As such, volunteers aren’t protected against unfair dismissal and they don’t have the same rights to leave as paid employees.
 This unique situation means that volunteering can be both flexible and dynamic, however it can put people and organisations in a vulnerable position.
 There are also grey areas where the treatment of volunteers can inadvertently mirror that of paid staff and employment conditions, which can confuse matters further and sometimes even creates a case for legal action.

 Can a volunteer ever be considered an employee?

 Where a clear distinction between paid staff and volunteers isn’t made, it may be possible for a volunteer to prove that they were effectively ‘employed’, but were being treated less fairly than actual employees.
 There have been instances where volunteers successfully proved that an organisation implied a contract of employment.
 This meant that the volunteer should have been treated as an employee because they were working under employment-like conditions.
 All of the following actions by organisations have been shown to be problematic:

 - Creating a ‘contract-like’ expectation to work, implied through the use of certain terminology (e.g. ‘contract’ instead of ‘volunteer agreement’, or ‘job description’ instead of ‘role description’).

 - Use of sanctions, for example a volunteer having to repay the cost of training for non-attendance.

 - Creating an expectation that volunteering will lead to paid employment.

 - Payments, gifts or rewards being issued with expectation, including flat rate expenses.
 It is important that a volunteer is not out-of-pocket for volunteering.
 All expenses should be like-for-like.